Exact determinant formulas for coalescing particle systems: Continuous processes

 \subsection{Karlin--McGregor assumptions}

-Let $\Omega$ denote the probability space for $n$ non-interacting particles with initial positions $x_1 < \cdots < x_n$.
+Let $\Omega$ denote the probability space for $n$ non-interacting particles with initial positions $x_1 \leq \cdots \leq x_n$.
 Each $\omega \in \Omega$ specifies trajectories up to time $T$, with $\mathbf{X}_T(\omega) = (X_T^1(\omega), \ldots, X_T^n(\omega))$ denoting the final positions.

-The \emph{Karlin--McGregor assumptions}~\cite{KM1959} are: \begin{enumerate} \item \emph{One-dimensional state space}: particles move on a linearly ordered set (such as $\RR$ or $\ZZ$), so a change in particle order requires a coincidence; \item \emph{Strong Markov property}: for any stopping time $\tau$, the post-$\tau$ process is conditionally independent of the pre-$\tau$ process given the state at $\tau$; \item \emph{Meeting times are stopping times}: for particles $I < J$, the first meeting time $\tau_{I,J} = \inf\{t : X^I_t = X^J_t\}$ is a stopping time. \end{enumerate} These hold for Brownian motion and other continuous-path diffusions, as well as for skip-free birth-death chains.
+The \emph{Karlin--McGregor assumptions}~\cite{KM1959} are: \begin{enumerate}[label=\textup{(KM\arabic*)}, ref=\textup{KM\arabic*}, leftmargin=*] \item \emph{Strong Markov property}: the $n$-particle system $(X^1, \ldots, X^n)$ is strong Markov---for any stopping time $\tau$ of its joint filtration, the post-$\tau$ system is conditionally independent of the pre-$\tau$ system given the state at~$\tau$; \item \emph{Identical, independent dynamics}: the particles are independent ($\PP$ is the product law), each following the same Markov process (differing only in initial position); \item \emph{Order preservation}: adjacent particles cannot change their relative order without first occupying the same state; \item \emph{Meeting times are stopping times}: for particles $I < J$, the first meeting time $\tau_{I,J} = \inf\{t : X^I_t = X^J_t\}$ is a stopping time. \end{enumerate} Identical, independent dynamics~(\ref{itm:km-identical}) ensures that when two particles meet, their post-meeting trajectories are exchangeable (conditioned on the meeting state): this is the measure-theoretic analog of weight-preserving segment swap.
+For independent copies the joint strong Markov property~(\ref{itm:km-markov}) is not automatic; it holds under mild regularity---continuous paths and a jointly continuous transition function~\cite[Section~6, Theorem~2]{KM1959}.
+These hold for Brownian motion and other continuous-path diffusions, as well as for skip-free birth-death chains.
+For discrete-time $\pm 1$ walks on~$\ZZ$, order preservation requires that all particles share the same parity (as enforced by the checkerboard lattice of \Cref{ex:main-examples}).